Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 The hybrid roadmap: This type of product roadmap includes dates—but not hard dates.
 For example, a company might create a roadmap that is organized by month or quarter.
 This style of roadmap allows you to plan into the future while maintaining flexibility.
 Items here are plotted by month, and designated as either Current, Near-Term, or Future.
 By time-boxing projects according to months, you create a loose projection that’s helpful but not constraining.

-The timeline roadmap: The name is self-explanatory: it’s a roadmap plotted on a timeline.
-A complex timeline roadmap really isn’t helpful or necessary until you’re juggling multiple departments, dependencies and deadlines.
+The timeline roadmap: A complex timeline roadmap really isn’t helpful or necessary until you’re juggling multiple departments, dependencies and deadlines.
 A timeline roadmap gives a visual structure to the many, many, many moving parts that have to work together to ensure the success of your business.
 They also show the product’s long-term vision—since some departments must plan a year or more in advance.

 Here's a video where we go over how to create a roadmap.
 It's specifically about product roadmaps, but you can apply the advice to all kinds of teams and project needs: